grafana/tutorials/content/tutorials/iis.md

 ### Step 2: URL Rewriting

-1. In the IIS Manager click on the website that grafana will run under, ie. select the website that is bound to the http://yourdomain.com domain
+1. In the IIS Manager, click on the website that grafana will run under.
+For example, select the website that is bound to the http://yourdomain.com domain.
 2. In the admin console for this website, double click on the URL Rewrite option:

 {{< figure src="/static/img/docs/tutorials/IIS_admin_console.png"  max-width="800px" >}}